The Commonplace

 0.05

 Without effective safeguards, the digital world can shift from a space of opportunity to one of harm.
-Ai Safety And Ethics negative low risk of harm versus benefit to young people in digital environments under differing levels of safeguards (conceptual/qualitative)
+Ai Safety And Ethics negative risk of harm versus benefit to young people in digital environments under differing levels of safeguards (conceptual/qualitative)

 without effective safeguards, digital environments can shift from opportunity to harm